-.T and using spatial demographic and environmental data not currently available in Mexico.
+Waters from the basin also are important to northwestern Mexico.
+That area is not included in this analysis focused on EJ in the southwestern U.S. and using spatial demographic and environmental data not currently available in Mexico.

+Lack of data prevents inclusion in our study of other contributors to water contamination.

 This material was reproduced from groundwater.org with the permission of The Groundwater Foundation. © The Groundwater Foundation.
 All Rights Reserved. https://groundwater.org/terms-of-use/